Buick Park Avenue: Electra Park Avenue (1975–1990)

 Park Avenue first appeared as an appearance package on the 1975 Buick Electra Limited.
-It included similar seats to the Cadillac Sixty Special, optional full center console, Buick 455ci V8, posi-traction, 15" rallye sport wheels, rear automatic leveling, optional leather, optional Air Cushion Restraint System, remote mirror with thermometer, and automatic climate control.
+It included similar seats to the Cadillac Sixty Special, a Buick 455 cu. in.
+V8, posi-traction, 15-inch rallye sport wheels, rear automatic leveling, a remote mirror with thermometer, and automatic climate control.
+Optional features included a full center console, leather upholstery, and an Air Cushion Restraint System.
 The 1976 cars were largely the same except for some styling revisions and added emissions systems.